Shyam-Patel/text-summarizer-ui/README.md

 ### Setup
 ___
-This project was bootstrapped using the creat-react-app command.
+This project was bootstrapped using the create-react-app command.
 Clone this repository -> run `npm install` to fetch all the dependencies -> you should be good to go!

 ### Running the app